dkondor/wstroke/README.md

 ### Running

-If correctly installed, it will show up as "Easystroke mouse gestures" plugin in WCM and can be enabled from there.
-Also, the mouse button for gestures can be changed there.
-Gesture actions can be configured by running `wstroke-config`.
-Configuration files are stored under `~/.config/wstroke`, in a format slightly updated from the original Easystroke. `wstroke-config` will read and convert any configuration from under `~/.easystroke` if this directory is empty.
+If correctly installed, it will show up as "Mouse Gestures" plugin in WCM and can be enabled from there, or with adding `wstroke` to the list of plugins (in `[core]`) in `~/.config/wayfire.ini`.

+### Configuration

+Basic options such as the button used for gestures, or the target of gestures can be changed with WCM as the "Mouse Gestures" plugin, or by manually editing the `[wstroke]` section in `~/.config/wayfire.ini`.
+Note: trying to set a button will likely make WCM to show a warning (e.g. "Attempting to bind `BTN_RIGHT` without modifier"); it is safe to ignore this, since wstroke will forward button clicks when needed.

+Gestures can be configured by the standalone program `wstroke-config`.
+Recommended ways to obtain an initial configuration:
+ - If you have Easystroke installed, `wstroke-config` will attempt to import gestures from it, by looking for any of the `actions*` files under `~/.easystroke`.
+Even without Easystroke installed, copying the content of this directory from a previous installation can be used to import gestures.
+It is recommended to check that importing is done correctly.
-An example configuration file is under [example/actions-wstroke](example/actions-wstroke).
+ - An example configuration file is under [example/actions-wstroke](example/actions-wstroke).
 You can copy this file to `~/.config/wstroke` to get started as well.
 Note that the plugin will still need to be enabled in WCM to work.

+Gestures are stored under `~/.config/wstroke/actions-wstroke`.
+It is recommended not to edit this file manually, but it can be copied between different computers, or backed up and restored manually.

+#### Focus settings ####
+For a better experience, it is recommended to diable the "click-to-focus" feature in Wayfire for the mouse button used for gestures.
+This will allow wstroke to manage focus when using this button and set the target of the gesture as requested by the user.

+To do this, under the "Core" tab of WCM, change the option "Mouse button to focus views" to *not* include the button used for gestures.
+E.g. if the right button is used, the setting here should not contain `BTN_RIGHT`, so it might look like `BTN_LEFT | BTN_MIDDLE` (note: it is best to set this by clicking on the edit button on the right of the setting and manually editing the text that corresponds to this setting).
+Don't be alarmed by the warning that appears ("Attempting to bind `BTN_LEFT | BTN_MIDDLE` without modifier"); this is exactly the intended behavior in this case.

+The same can be achieved by editing the option `focus_buttons` in the `[core]` section of `~/.config/wayfire.ini`.

 ### What works

  - Importing saved strokes from "actions" files created with Easystroke (just run `wstroke-config`).
  - Drawing and recognizing stokes (will log output with matches).
  - Actions on the active view: close, minimize, (un)maximize, move, resize (select "WM Action" and the appropriate action).
- - Actions to activate another Wayfire plugin (typical desktop interactions are under "Global Action" or "Custom Plugin" can be used with giving the plugin activator name directly).
+ - Actions to activate another Wayfire plugin (typical desktop interactions are under "Global Action"; "Custom Plugin" can be used with giving the plugin activator name directly).
  - Generating keypresses ("Key" action).
  - Running commands as a gesture action.
  - Getting keybindings and mouse button bindings in the configuration for actions.
  - Recording strokes (slight change: these have to be recorded on a "canvas", cannot be drawn anywhere like with Easystroke; also, recording strokes requires using a different mouse button).
- - Identifying views and using application specific gestures or excluding certain apps completely.
+ - Identifying views and using application specific gestures or excluding certain apps completely; setting these in `wstroke-config` by interactively grabbing the app-id of an open view.
  - Option to target either the view under the mouse when starting the gesture (original Easystroke behavior) or the currently active one.
- - Interactively identifying running applications in `wstroke-config` (e.g. to add application specific gestures or exclude them).
+ - Option to change focus to the view under the mouse after a gesture.

 ### What does not work